Cranchiidae

 Like most squid, the juveniles of cranchiid squid live in surface waters, descending to deeper waters as they mature.
 Some species live over 2 km below sea level.
 The body shape of many species changes drastically between growth stages, and many young examples could be confused for different species altogether.

-The largest squid in the family Cranchiidae is the colossal squid.
+The family ranges in mantle length from 10 cm to over 3 m, in the case of the colossal squid, which is the largest invertebrate alive.